silverstripeltd/bespoke-standards/README.md

 ### Are you updating an existing project? 🚜
 [Check out the steps here](./docs/updating-existing-projects/index.md)

+---

 ## Usage 🛸

-There are two possible ways to use this package.
+There are two possible ways to use this package, they're further discussed in the associated areas above depending on your implementation

 ---